spiceai/docs/spiceaidocs/content/en/concepts/_index.md

 [Actions]({{<ref "reference/pod#actions">}}) are the set of actions the Spice.ai runtime can recommend for a pod.

+### Recommendations

+To intelligently adapt its behavior, an application should query the Spice.ai runtime for which [action]({{<ref "reference/pod#actions">}}) it recommends to take given a specified time.
+The result of this query is a [recommendation]({{<ref "concepts/recommendations">}}).

+If a time is not specified, the resulting recommendation query time will default to the time of the most recently ingested observation.

 ### Training Rewards

 [Training Rewards]({{<ref "reference/pod#rewards">}}) are code definitions in Python that tell the Spice.ai AI Engine how to train the neural networks to achieve the desired goal.
 A reward is defined for each action specified in the pod.

 In the future we will expand the languages we support for writing the reward functions in.
-[Let us know](mailto:team@spiceai.io) which language you want to be able to write your reward functions in!
+[Let us know](mailto:hey@spiceai.io) which language you want to be able to write your reward functions in!

 ## Time